ronnidc/vscode-nunjucks/README.md

 #vscode-nunjucks
 A Nunjucks syntax definition specifically for **VS Code**.

-## Install your extension
+## Install your extension manually
-1. To start using this extension with Visual Studio Code copy it into the <user home>/.vscode/extensions folder.
+To start using this extension with Visual Studio Code you need to proceed with theese four simple steps:
-2. Restart the Code app.
+1. Navigate to the `<user home>/.vscode/extensions` directory on your computer.
+2. Create a new folder and name it `nunjucks`
+3. Copy all content of this repository into the `<user home>/.vscode/extensions/nunjucks` directory (you may skip the image folder if you prefer).
+4. Restart the Code app and you are all set up for start writing Nunjucks templates in Code.

 ![Nunjucks example i Code](images/vscode-nunjucks.png)